• Skip to primary navigation

 I like to make this with whole wheat, Barilla Plus, or Chickpea pasta.
 But you can make it with whatever pasta you like.
 Just be sure not to overcook the pasta before you mix it in with the rest of the ingredients because no one wants to eat mushy pasta 😉

-And, how great is it that you don't have to cook the tuna ahead of time, like you do when making something that calls for shredded chicken?!
+And what makes it even better is that you don't have to cook the tuna ahead of time, like you do when making something that calls for shredded chicken!
 So, now you have another super quick pasta option for those times when you don't have all of the ingredients to make chicken tortellini with pesto 😉

 Jump to: